"THE CLEAREST WAY INTO THE UNIVERSE IS THROUGH A FOREST WILDERNESS."

 Although epiphytes make vital contributions to tropical forest structure and function, the mechanisms governing epiphyte community assembly are poorly understood.
 The properties of substrates are likely critical to the establishment of diverse epiphyte communities, because of the inherently close connection between an epiphyte and its host tree.
 However, little experimental evidence exists for whenduring ontogeny that host traits are most important, or what host traits drive epiphyte community development.
 Here, we use an in situ experiment in the cloud forest of Santa Fé, Panama to test the extent to which substrate texture serves as a filter to epiphyte establishment.
 We experimentally varied the rugosity (roughness) of substrates derived from a native tree species, applied a mix of various epiphyte seeds to the substrates, and monitored seed germination and establishment over several months.
 We present some of the first experimental field evidence that substrate texture mediates epiphyte establishment.
 Rougher substrates facilitated higher epiphyte establishment, and epiphyte seedling abundances differed between the smoothest and the two substrates with the highest rugosity.
 After just two months, less than 1% of all seedlings on average were present on the smoothest substrate while 34% of the seedlings remained on the second-roughest substrate.
 Epiphyte cohort survival rates differed among rugosity treatments, but nearly all germinated seedlings died after approximately one year.
 Our results suggest that the texture of the substrate can account for some of the variability in epiphyte seedling survival at this early bottleneck stage.

 Project publication: Spicer ME, Ortega J, & Carson WP.
+2022.
 “Substrate texture mediates vascular epiphyte establishment: experimental evidence from a Panamanian cloud forest.”
-In final revisions at Journal of Tropical Ecology.
+The Journal of the Torrey Botanical Society, 149(1): 86-97.

 Project presentation: Spicer ME & Carson WP.
 “Substrate texture mediates vascular epiphyte establishment: Experimental evidence from a Panamanian cloud forest.”
 Ecological Society of America Annual Meeting, Louisville, KT.
 13 Aug 2019.